Vyral/base-template/_posts/2019-06-10-how-solar-panels-affect-real-estate-transactions.md

 Adding solar power to your home is an excellent way to save thousands each year through lowered energy bills and big tax incentives.
 However, the inclusion of solar panels in a home can affect a real estate transaction in a few ways.
 I’m here today with Ben Benjamin, assistant vice president of Ticor Title, who will tell us all about how solar panels affect the home buying and selling processes.

-To acquire solar panels, financing is assessed through property taxes.
-This will cause your property taxes to be higher, which is important for you to tell your lender.
-Traditional loans can also cover the costs of the panels, but, again, you should notify your lender—they’ll take the steps necessary to close on a transaction with solar panels.
+There are numerous ways to finance the purchase of solar panels.&nbsp; One way is to assess the price on top of the property taxes.&nbsp; This will cause your property taxes to be higher.&nbsp; If you are purchasing a home that has solar panels that were financed this way, be sure to let your lender know as this may affect your qualifying ratios and will increase your property taxes.

-If you’re buying a home with solar panels that were assessed through property taxes, your qualifying ratio will be affected.
-When the lender factors in your monthly payments, they’ll also need to factor in the additional amount.
-If it’s a more traditional type of loan, there’ll be an extra step needed to release the loan while you’re closing and add it back on afterward.
+Another way to finance the purchase of solar panels is through a traditional loan, where the lender files a second or third trust deed on the property.&nbsp; If you are purchasing a home with this type of financing in place, be sure to know the terms of the loan and what your monthly payments will be. &nbsp;Additionally, your lender will need to work with the solar financing company to ensure that the loans are properly recorded on the property to prevent any delays in the closing.

 {% include pullquote.html %}